glomadrian/loading-balls/README.md

 -----------------

-A highly configurable library to do loading progress with animated balls
+A highly configurable library to do loading progress with animated balls for Android

 ![Demo Screenshot][1]

 How to use